SaltedZyque/DoVS_tuber/Imp_Doc.md

 # Concept and Plan

 Live facial tracking applied to a model rig - including features like head movements, eyes and speech.
-Perhaps also an emotion recognition program to change expressions.

 Checklist:
 - [x] Static Image Facial Detection